acefael/geojson/modules/daemon/readme.md

 # The Daemon Module

-This Smallworld&copy; Magik Module implements a Network Service Shell.
+This Smallworld&trade; Magik Module implements a Network Service Shell.
 It can be told to listen on a TCP Port to serve clients.
 There are no default services.
 The `daemon_image` module has some sample services.

 ## Network Protocol